hjalmarheld/advent-of-code-2022/README.md

   def _inspect(self) -> None:
     """
-    Apply their inspection function to
+    Apply inspection function to
-    keep track of our worry, also log number of inspections
+    keep track of worry, also log
+    number of inspections
     """
     for i in range(len(self.items)):